awslabs/time-addressable-media-store/README.md

 # Time-addressable Media Store implementation

-This solution deploys the AWS Infrastructure required to create a sample implementation of the [BBC TAMS API](https://github.com/bbc/tams).
+This solution deploys the AWS Infrastructure required to create sample implementation of the [BBC TAMS API](https://github.com/bbc/tams).

+**NOTE: This solution is supplied as a reference TAMS API implementation.
+It is expected to be used in a development environment only to get familiar with the TAMS API.
+It is not supplied as a production-ready solution.**

 ## Pre-requisites